arosspope/maze-runner/README.md

 + Avoid walls and respond appropriately to virtual walls while carrying out the tasks required for each mission.

 A top down representation of the maze space can be viewed [here](maze.png).
+A video demonstration of the robot traversing the maze can be found [here](https://youtu.be/6FYnI7x7weY).

 ## Hardware